reuniware/JCSPatterns_MT4_Bot/README.md

 This is a Metatrader 4 experimental bot that I coded while freestyling around detection of Bullish Engulfing Patterns (in french : Avalements Haussiers).

-This robot only detect bulling engulfing patterns.
+This robot only detects bulling engulfing patterns.

 It trades without Stop Loss so use it at your own risk if you test it on a real account (You should not, IMHO).